What is hypothyroidism?

 - chronic iodine deficiency

-- Surgical removal of the thyroid gland (completely or partially), for example in cases of hyperthyroidism or thyroid cancer
+- Surgical removal of the thyroid gland (in whole or in part), for example in the case of hyperthyroidism or thyroid cancer

 - Radioiodine therapy (taking radioactive iodine to treat hyperthyroidism or thyroid cancer).